 Alexander Dugin and the Defense of Tradition

 Dugin's defense of tradition is not simply a nostalgic yearning for the past.
-He recognizes the need for adaptation and evolution within traditional frameworks.
+He recognizes the need for adaptation and evolution within traditional structures.
 However, he emphasizes the importance of preserving the core values and principles that have sustained societies for centuries and are now threatened.

 He argues that tradition provides a vital link to our ancestors and cultural heritage, offering a sense of continuity and identity in a rapidly changing world.
 It also provides a framework for moral and ethical guidance, helping individuals navigate the complexities of life and make wise choices.